Religious Education

 Grade 9: Our weekly program!

-The Grade 10 year is the year of Confirmation – the year during which Jewish teens confirm their commitment to Torah (study), Avodah (prayer), and G’milut Chasadim (acts of loving-kindness).
-Showing commitment to Torah is demonstrated by attendance at the Monday study sessions with the Rabbi and other staff.
-Attendance at a required number of services, as well as preparing and leading the Confirmation service on Erev Shavuot shows commitment to Avodah.
-In addition, students choose an area of interest for regular community service.
+These are just a few highlights of this program, which focuses on finding strength and joy in Judaism.
+Confirmation The Grade 10 year is the year of Confirmation – the year during which Jewish teens confirm their commitment to Torah (study), Avodah (prayer), and G’milut Chasadim (acts of loving kindness).
+Commitment to Torah is demonstrated by attendance at the Monday study sessions with the Rabbi and other staff.
+Attendance at the required number of services, as well as preparing and leading the Confirmation service on Erev Shavuot, demonstrates commitment to Avodah.
+Additionally, students select an area of interest to participate in regular community service.
 The year includes a weekend trip to New York City with Rabbi Weiss in April.
-Pizza Dinner every Monday, except when we're off-site.
+Dinner is served every Monday, except when we're off-site. |

 Mondays,

-Beit Ivrit
+Beit Ivrit |

 Grades 3 – 6 Modern Hebrew and prayer skills